gregcmartin/pyghost/README.md

 # PyGhost

-Python based API client for the Ghost Security Platform
+Python client for the Ghost Security Platform API

 ## Installation